junqueira/go-finance/README.md

 ## To-do

 - [ ] Add greeks calculations to options data
-- [ ] International securities quotes
-- [ ] Sector/Industry components
-- [ ] Indicies components
 - [ ] Key stats (full profile) for securities

-## Limitations (currently)

-Given Yahoo!
-Finance's own perpetuation of a rabbit warren -like system of financial data YQL tables in varying degrees of deprecation, conflation/realtime, exchange availability, protocol access, and overall lack of consistent usage guidelines/documentation, I advise users of this library to be aware that you should not depend on it returning data to you 100% of the time.
-Build fail-safes and back-up plans into your own systems tasked with handling these cases as they arise.
-You should also probably complain to Yahoo to build better financial engineering tools since so many of us depend on them.

-While dataframes (tabular data structures used for analytical operations atypical of what you see in the beaten track of web programming) are popular in the financial development community for use in prototyping models, those concepts are not the current focus of this project.

-Yahoo also does not currently support a way to download a master list of symbols available.
-I compromised and am using the BATS list for now.

 ## Contributing

-If you find this repo helpful, please give it a star.
-If you wish to discuss changes to it, please open an issue!
-This project is not as mature as it could be, and financial projects in Golang are in drastic need of some basic helpful dependencies as this repo aims to be.
+If you find this repo helpful, please give it a star!
+If you wish to discuss changes to it, please open an issue.
+This project is not as mature as it could be, and financial projects in Golang are in drastic need of some basic helpful dependencies.

 ## Similar Projects

-I've taken features from the following projects, chosen for their stability, wide-spread usage, completeness and accuracy of the financial data we know to be publicly available, as well as how much I like using them in other projects given their own concise syntax inherent in their own design:

   * [pandas datareader](https://github.com/pydata/pandas-datareader) (Python) wide-spread use in academia.
   * [yahoofinance-api](https://github.com/sstrickx/yahoofinance-api) (Java) most popular java library for this purpose.